dnlbowers/modern-buddhism/TESTING.md

 #### ***Lighthouse score Feedback From Third Party Testers***
 On the whole all scores reported back from third party testers using the lighthouse tool concurred with my own.
 One interesting thing that was reported back to me was the following when tested outside of Incognito mode: -
   * The best practice score on the pages with a video embedded dropped to 93 due to a console error.
-    * I was able to replicate this to see the error specified that the set:cookie property on the embedded video was set automatically by the browser to "lax" due to not being specified in my code.
+    * I was able to replicate this to see the error specified that the set:cookie property on the embedded video was being set automatically by the browser to "lax" due to not being specified in my code.
     * I reduced this error by using "no-cookie" in the youtube URL.
 However, I was unable to get rid of it outside of incognito mode completely.
 This error did not show at all in incognito mode.
-    * All documentation found on the set:cookie attribute pointed towards Javascript, which was outside of my current knowledge base and the scope requirements for this project.
+    * All documentation found on the set:cookie attribute pointed towards Javascript/API, which was outside of my current knowledge base and the scope requirements for this project.
-    * Since, in reality, the browser was only alerting me that by default, the attribute was now "lax" and there was no user impact, I decided that this was not a bug but something I will be able to fix in the future.
+    * Since, in reality, the browser was only alerting me that by default, the attribute was now "lax" and there was no user impact, I decided that this was not a bug but a browser feature.
+This is something I would be looking to fix in the future by replacing the embed url with an API call.

 ### **Accessability**
 In addition to the accessability score on light house I also used [WAVE - Web accessability evaluation tool](https://wave.webaim.org/) to check my pages for accessability and no errors were returned.